Gunnar Swanson Design Office

 I suppose what really made me really cranky in 2012 were the several people who took the Obama signs on face value.
 Being a “birther” requires being indecent, stupid or naïve, and delusional.
 Wouldn’t William of Occam or Nate Silver (links appear in new windows) tell us that it’s at least slightly more likely that I’m just one or two of those?

-(Thanks to Mannie Garcia and/or Sheppard Fairey, George K. Warren, Soyuzfoto, Alberto Korda and/or Jim Fitzpatrick, John Mayall, Helane Freeman, Roger Excoffon, the nation of Kenya, and the Masai tribe.
-Click here for larger image in a new window.)
+(Thanks to Mannie Garcia and/or Sheppard Fairey; George K. Warren, Soyuzfoto, Alberto Korda and/or Jim Fitzpatrick, John Mayall; Eric Poppleton, Helane Freeman; Roger Excoffon, the nation of Kenya, and the Masai tribe.

 2011: